Leibniz-HBI/smo-wiki/docs/How-to-use-and-maintain-the-wiki.md

 ### Create page first

 1. In the wiki click "New Page" (somewhere in the upper-right corner)
-2. When the page is created and finished you can link to it from other pages via a simple link, e.g. in the Markdown editor like this: `Here is the [new page]]`.
-This will result in a link to the [[new page](new-page]]`.-This-will-result-in-a-link-to-the-[[new-page).
+2. When the page is created and finished you can link to it from other pages via a simple link, e.g. in the Markdown editor like this: `Here is the [[new page]]`.
+This will result in a link to the [[new page]].

 ## Export articles